reconstruct3d/report/README.md

-# report
+# Analysis of Structure from Motion Techniques
-Project report containing implementation details and benchmark comparison
+Project report containing implementation details and benchmark comparison.

+- Compiled with pdfLaTeX